-1183 $$E \sim E_o \ exp \left(-\tau^{-1} \int_0^t (L{min}/L{\parallel})^2 dt\right) , \qquad (2.43)$$
+$$E \sim E_o \ exp \ (-\tau^{-1} \int_0^t (L{min}/L{\parallel})^2 dt) \ ,$$ (2.43)

-2.3 Vorticity Equations in MHD flow
+2.3 Vorticity Equations in MHD Flow

-The possibility of using an electromagnetic field for vortices control in conducting fluids needs to be investigated.
-Electromagnetic force can influence the stability of a flow, thus prevents its transition to turbulence by suppressing disturbances or changing mean velocity profiles.
-A significant drag reduction is possible when the surface boundary condition is modified to suppress the vortices.
+The possibility of using an electromagnetic field to control vortices in conducting fluids are reviewed.
+Electromagnetic force can influence the stability of a flow, by preventing its transition to turbulence.
 Transverse magnetic field does not reduce drag because the magnetic field increases the skin friction drag by directly altering the mean flow, so called Hartmann flow, even though turbulent fluctuations are significantly reduced.
 The longitudinal magnetic field does not directly interact with the mean flow although it can reduce turbulent fluctuations.
-Thus it is possible that the longitudinal magnetic field can result in drag reduction.
+Thus, it is possible that the longitudinal magnetic field can result in drag reduction.